 The head has a strengthening modification that can be done during construction or later after a few "mishaps".
 Its probably easier to do during construction.
 Take the head center hub (the part with the bearings) and attach the main head plate by snapping it onto the bearings.
 Take an Xacto and cut a small (1/16") notch out of the head blade diagonal bracing directly above the bearings.
 Line this up with the little grove on the outside of the bearing holders.
 Now take the kevlar thread and make 3 or 4 turns around the head and the bearings, effectively lashing the bearings into the head.
-Tie off securely on the top of the head (an extra pair of hands will help here) and then apply a couple tiny drops of CA to the thread on the top of the head only.
+Tie off securely on the top of the head ( an extra pair of hands will help here) and then apply a couple tiny drops of CA to the thread on the top of the head only.
 Be careful not to flood the CA or get any in the bearings.
 If you happen to get CA in the bearings (not like I've ever done this or anything) you can soak them in acetone or debonder until they free up.

 Put on the flybar plate (set screws down) and slide the flybar in place.
 Make sure that it is centered (use a caliper if you have one) and tighten the set screws (1.5mm).
 Now snap on the little dog bone links that attach the head to the flybar plate.
-Install the flybar paddles so that they are level with the flybar plate with the leading edge facing forward in the clockwise rotation direction.
+Install the flybar paddles with the 2mm nuts and bolts so that they are level with the flybar plate with the leading edge facing forward in the clockwise rotation direction.
+It helps to use a pair of diagon al pliers to put some nicks in the wire so the plastic can get a grip on the flybar wire.
+Make sure you roughen the area under where the 2mm screw and nut are.
 Slip the follower link on the center hub (note the alignment) and line up the hole with the hub.
 Connect the smaller of the dog bone links to the flybar plate and the longer of the inner arms on the swashplate.
 Make sure the links are on the flat side (forward clockwise direction) of the follower link.
 Slide the whole assembly, swashplate first onto the main shaft.
 Use a pin to align the follower link, the center hub and the shaft, then press the 1mm music wire pin through the head assembly/main shaft.
 Slide on a 3mm wheel collar, then a bearing, then the black gearbox, another bearing, the small 3mm washer and finally another 3mm wheel collar.

-Adjust the upper wheel collar until the bottom of the swashplate is 1⁄2" from the top of the gearbox.
+Adjust the upper wheel collar until the bottom of the swashplate is approximately 3/8" to $\frac{1}{2}$ " from the top of the gearbox.
 Wiggle the swashplate around to make sure it will clear the wheel collar.
 Once satisfied tighten the set screw on the upper collar.
 Now push the lower collar up into place against the lower bearings so the whole assembly turns freely but doesn't have any slop.